coffeepots/odbc/README.md

 Destination options are:
 * rdStore: Stores any messages in the connection under reporting.messages, which is a seq[string].
-* rdEcho: Echos messages to the display.
+* rdEcho: `echo` messages to the display.
 * rdFile: Stores messages in a file.
 The filename is defined under the connection in reporting.filename.
 * rdCallBack: Passes any messages to a custom procedure you may assign to the connection under reporting.callBack

 By default, reporting is set to rdEcho.

-    con.reporting.level = rlErrorsAndInfo           # Will report any errors and also relevant database information con.reporting.destinations = {rdStore, rdEcho}  # Stores in con.reporting.messages and echos them to the display
+    con.reporting.level = rlErrorsAndInfo           # Will report any errors and also relevant database information con.reporting.destinations = {rdStore, rdEcho}  # Stores in con.reporting.messages and echoes them to the display

 #### Transactions